pendragonllc/pendragon_promise/promise.txt

 5. Days off are mandatory.
 This prevents a culture of being afraid to take days off.

-6. There at least 24 days off per year.
+6. There at least 20 non-weekend, non-holiday days off per year.